TylerRLofton/Riddle-Routes/riddle_routes/readme.md

 #  Vite

 First make sure you are in the "riddle_routes" directory.
-Then fun the following commands:
+Then run the following commands:

     cd riddle_routes
     npm start

 This will start the program and create a local server you can join.

 To generate a build ready for production: